mstksg/inCode/copy/entries/trie.md

 countAlg :: TrieF k v Int -> Int
 ```

-This is the basic structure of an algebra: our final result becomes the
+This is the basic structure of an algebra: our final result type (`Int`)
-parameter of `TrieF k v`, and also the result of our algebra.
+becomes the parameter of `TrieF k v` (as `TrieF k v Int`), and also the result
+of our algebra.

 Remember that a `Trie k v` contains a `Maybe v` and a `Map k (Trie k v)`, and a
 `TrieF k v Int` contains a `Maybe v` and a `Map k Int`.
-The `Map`, here in
+In a `Trie k v`, the
-`countAlg`, represents the count of the original subtries along each key.
+`Map` contains all of the subtries under each branch.
+For `countAlg`, in our
+`TrieF k v Int` we are given, the `Map` contains the *ounts* of each of those
+original subtries under each branch.

-Basically, our task is "How to find a count, given a map of sub-counts".
+Basically, our task is "Given a map of sub-counts, how do we find the total
+count?"

 With this in mind, we can write `countAlg`: